Astronauts

-What is the Zodiacal Light and how to see it
+What is the Zodiacal Light?

 The zodiacal light, also known as “False Dawn” is a triangle-shaped faint glow that can sometimes be seen shortly after sunset or before dawn depending on the time of the year.
 This cone of white light is visible from Earth although it is not produced by our atmosphere.
 This in fact an optical phenomenon that originates from a region of space between the Earth and the Sun.
 The zodiacal light follows the path taken by the Sun along the ecliptic and its size can sometimes stretch up to more than halfway to the Zenith.
 The constellations of the Zodiac also lie along the ecliptic, which is why this ghostly glow is called the zodiacal light